trac-hacks/TrelloToTrac/README.md

     agile_trac = false/true

 Add to trac.ini estimationtools if estimationtools is active as

     estimationtools = false/true
+You can insert estimationtools field value with this format in card name.
+(VALUE) nameofcard

 Final trac.ini